mini-bomba/mini_bomba-utils/docs/beep-file.md

 If a syntax error is found, the segment may be skipped or silenced, depending on the error.
 Issues with the frequency column produce a silent segment, issues with the time column or the count of columns skip the segment.<br>
 In all cases of a syntax error, an error message is printed.

-If the `beep` command (the program beep-file uses to control the PC Speaker) fails (returns a non-0 code), the interpreter exits with the code of the `beep` command.